s-hc/LOLDoku/README.md

 ## Features

 • Secure GitHub and Google sign in!
-Sign in with your GitHub or Google account to access your stats and archived puzzles.
+Sign in with your Google account.

 • Dark Mode!
 Enjoy LOLDoku in your light or dark theme of choice.

 • Daily puzzles!
-New puzzles are generated daily at midnight EST.
+New unique puzzles are generated daily at midnight PST.

-• Uniqueness Score: Your uniqueness score is all of your answer's percentages added up.
-The percentages show you how many players put the same correct answer as you.
-The lower the score, the better!

-• Stats!
-Sign in to access user stats and archived puzzles.

-• Leaderboards!
-See how you stack up against other players.

 • If you run into any bugs or have feedback: [spartanhackers0+loldoku@gmail.com](mailto:spartanhackers0+loldoku@gmail.com)